A PDF version of the Student Application is available here.

 Parents are urged to send in a note explaining any illness-related absences.

 New York State Public Health Law mandates that, regardless of age or grade, all new pupils show proof of having been immunized against certain diseases before they enter school.
-The immunizations required are listed on the attached form, “Physical Exam and Immunization Record by Personal Physician.”
-If your child is not properly immunized, you must provide us with proof that your child is in the process of re-ceiving and completing the immunizations required, or that you claim a medical or religious exemption meeting the following requirements:
+The immunizations required are listed on New York State Department of Health Website.
+If your child is not properly immunized, you must provide us with proof that your child is in the process of receiving and completing the immunizations required, or that you claim a medical or religious exemption meeting the following requirements:

 Notify the office of any immunizations/boosters that your child receives during the school year so that health records can be kept up to date.